Causal Representation Learning for Instantaneous and Temporal Effects in Interactive Systems: Proofs

 \subsection{Theorem~\ref{theo:method_identifiability} - Proof Step 3: Identifiability of the causal graph}

-In this step of the proof, we discuss the identifiability of the causal graph under the findings of the disentanglement.
-In the first subsection, we discuss what graph we can optimally find under the disentanglement of the minimal causal variables.
+In this step of the proof, we discuss the identifiability of the causal graph under the previous findings.
+In the first subsection, we discuss what graph we can optimally find under the identification of the minimal causal variables.
 In the second part, we then show how the maximum likelihood objective is sufficient for identifying the instantaneous causal graph.
 Finally, we discuss the identifiability of the temporal causal graph.